Careers With Us

 • Critical thinker; able to deal with ambiguity while maintaining a strong sense of ethics; working independently with little supervision.

-• Able and willing to work on weekends, weeknights, holidays, and outside office hours, if needed.
+• Able and willing to work on weekends, weeknights, holidays, and outside office hours, if needed, according to assignment availability.

 Notetaker (Ad hoc positions)